vintagedon/docker-compose-cookbook/ansible/roles/readme.md

 A collection of re-usable Ansible roles that can be used either standalone or as building blocks for larger playbooks.

-## Role Testing

-These roles have only been tested with:

-- Debian-base distributions
-  - Ubuntu 22.04 LTS
-  - Debian 12 Bookworm
-- RHEL-based distributions
-  - CentOS8 Stream
-  - Alma Linux
-- Ansible versions
-  - 2.15.x

  # Usage

  Each role includes a ReadMe file, and comments where clarification is needed.